 You’ve analyzed which photos your clients prefer.
 Now you’ve also determined whether your clients are you ideal clients (booking you for work you love making), or your less-than-ideal clients (booking you for work you made out of obligation.)

-It’s time to take an objective look at your portfolio – your website, your social media profiles, your printed albums and samples – and determine whether you’re showing what you want to sell.
+It’s time to take an objective look at your photography portfolio – your website, your social media profiles, your printed albums and samples – and determine whether you’re showing what you want to sell.

 Murder Your Darlings